AmimerNabil/codejam2022/readme.md

 # Save The Date
 Hi, Welcome to the repository for our CodeJam 2022 project!
-CodeJam 2022 is the first hackathon experience for most of our team, and we are very excited to present our product *Save The Date*.
+Code.Jam(XI) is the first hackathon experience for most of our team, and we are very excited to present our product *Save The Date*.

 ## About *Save The Date*
 There are two types of people at the beginning of the semester.
 There are those who tediously spend hours sifting through course outlines to write down all possible due dates, and there are those who go with the flow and don't glance at them.
 In one case you lose time, and in the other you can get caught off guard by an alarmingly close due date.
 Well, this is where *Save The Date* plays superhero.
 All the user has to do is drop their course outline pdf into the box, and a preview of all due dates will appear.
 However, the greatness doesn't stop here. *Save The Date* downloads all due dates directly into the user's calendar, making it so you never have to open that pesky course outline ever again.